People Want To Tell Us Their Reasons For Their Behavior In Their "Am I The Jerk" Stories

 Unsplash

 “My maternal grandmother got remarried to a wealthy man after my bio-grandad died when my mom was young.
 They got divorced after an affair was discovered, and my grandmother got one of his homes in a very, very nice area.

-Grandma got remarried again to another wealthy man, the person I call Grandpa.
+Grandma and Grandpa have since passed, and Grandma left the house to my mom, who was her only child.
 Funds were divided between my mom and her step-siblings and my aunts and uncles.
 The house is a huge, beautiful, five-bedroom, 5.5-bathroom Georgian-style home with a pool and jacuzzi.
 My grandmother treasured that house and put a lot of effort and love into it over the decades she lived there.

 I could never sell it; she always said she wanted it to remain in the family for generations.
 Mom and Dad lived there once grandma and grandpa passed and I was out of the house.
 However, they’ve since moved to Florida and left the house in my care.
-This house is a pain in the buttocks to maintain, though.
+This house is a pain in the b******s to maintain, though.
 Neither I nor my parents are rich by any stretch of the imagination.

-Every penny of my mom’s inheritance goes to maintaining the house.
+Now the issue: My favorite cousin on my grandpa’s side recently asked me about moving in.
 His wife, whom I don’t get along all that well with, said that since I have the extra space, they wouldn’t mind them and their two kids moving in for a while.
 According to them, they’re tired of ‘slumming it’ in the city in an apartment and were hoping they could get a higher quality of life in a nice neighborhood.
-They could save the funds from rent and put it towards their own house in a year or two.

 I was put on the spot, but I told them no. I valued my privacy and solitude.
 I told them that my lifestyle conflicted with theirs, and it wouldn’t work.
 They called me selfish for not even considering it and said that I should at least take some time.

 I told them the answer would be the same if I did think about it.
 My dad’s side of the family said I was being selfish.
 My dad has assured me he’s taking care of it and that he’s on my side.
 Mom has told me that, under no circumstances, I am allowed to let anyone move in under penalty of death.

-I have to wonder: am I being selfish here?
 I mean, I have a ton of room, and I’d be helping out my family and my little niblings.

 So AITJ?”